rocky/solc-vscode/README-DEVELOP.md

 ## Testing

+Testing seems broken.
+I am getting successes when there should be failures.

 There are a few mocha tests of the code.
 At present, it feels running tests inside vscode is flaky when you start without debugging.
 I have been getting crashes.
 The most reliable has been to run test from outside:

 ```shell